kkdevs/Patchwork/README.md

 ## Please keep up to date

-If you update game to latest DLC, you'll need to use latest release of pw as well.
+If you update game to latest DLC, you'll need to use latest release of pw as well, as patchwork versions released *before* the DLC date *will not* work with newer DLC.

-You'll also need to watch out for fix releases prior to DLC update.
+You'll also need to watch out for bugfix releases, especially following a DLC update.
 You can track it via RSS - https://github.com/kkdevs/Patchwork/releases.atom

 ## No warranty